Parth971/YouTube-Video-Links-Extractor-Using-Selenium/README.md

 #### Note: To add channel name, open `scraper.py` file, scroll to the bottom of file and change value of variable

+    channels = [
+        "visualizersclub",
+        "Skymography",
-    channel_name = 'CodeWithHarry' # Name of @channel
+    ] # Name of @channels

-After scraper run successfully, their will be file generated named `links.json` which contains all the videos link.
+After scraper run successfully, their will be files generated named at `output/<channels_name>_links.json` which contains all the videos link.